desnesn/desnesn.github.io/index.md

 <h1 style="width:100%">RHEL's dowstream contributions</h1>

-<p>Since RHEL's develoment up to recently was heavily closed, CentOS changelog can be used to estimate the amount of contributions to RHEL code, as shown hereafter.
+<p>Since RHEL's develoment was heavily closed in the past, CentOS changelog can be used to estimate the amount of contributions to RHEL code, as shown hereafter.

 These were caculated with: <a href="https://github.com/desnesn/desnesn.github.io/blob/main/code/get_my_commits.sh" target="_blank">get_my_commits.sh</a>